comp-data/2022-2023/docs/project/README.md

 `getCanvasesInCollection`: it returns a data frame containing all the canvases included in the database that are contained in the collection identified by the input identifier.

 `getCanvasesInManifest`: it returns a data frame containing all the canvases included in the database that are contained in the manifest identified by the input identifier.

+`getEntitiesWithLabel`: it returns a data frame containing all the metadata included in the database related to the entities having, as label, the input label.

 `getManifestsInCollection`: it returns a data frame containing all the manifests included in the database that are contained in the collection identified by the input identifier.